-The OCCI Core Model has a flexible yet fairly simple extension mechanism based on the type classification system described in section 4.4.

-The OCCI Core Model can be extended using two different methods, sub-typing and mix-in.
-Custom sub-typing require provider-specific Kind instances and custom mix-ins require provider-specific Mixin instances.

-Both methods MAY involve the use of provider-specific Category instance since those are REQUIRED for provider-specific Action sub-types.
-The following sections define the rules for extending the OCCI Core Model

-The rules defined in section 4.4 and 4.5 are REQUIRED for all extensions of the OCCI Core Model.
+- The OCCI Core Model has a flexible yet fairly simple extension mechanism based on the type classification system described in section 4.4. - The OCCI Core Model can be extended using two different methods, sub-typing and mix-in.
+Custom subtyping require provider-specific Kind instances and custom mix-ins require provider-specific Mixin instances.
+Both methods MAY involve the use of provider-specific Action instances.
+The following sections define the rules for extending the OCCI Core Model. - 401 The rules defined in section 4.4 and 4.5 are REQUIRED for all extensions of the OCCI Core Model.